tsaglam/ParallelWordSearch/README.md

 ### Plotting

 For the benchmark tests, optional plotting is available.
-For this, you need Rlang installed and optionally RStudio.
+For this, you need Rlang installed, and optionally, RStudio.
 To plot the CSV files in the `plots/input` directory, run `plots/main.R`.

 ### Requirements

 - Java 21+
 - Maven 3.x
-- Rlang, e.g., 4.5.x (for plotting; optional but required if you want to generate plots)
+- R, e.g., 4.5.x (optional, for plotting)